ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 ## <span id="runESM-3.0.0">Edit ACCESS-ESM configuration</span>
 <div class="justified">
-In order to modify an ACCESS-ESM configuration, it is worth understanding a bit more how its job scheduler Payu works.
+In order to modify an ACCESS-ESM configuration, it is worth understanding a bit more how its job scheduler <i>payu</i> works.
 </div>

 ### <span id="runESM-3.1.0">Payu</span>
 <div class="justified">
-<a href="https://payu.readthedocs.io/en/latest/" target="_blank">Payu</a> is a workflow management tool for running numerical models in supercomputing environments.
+<a href="https://payu.readthedocs.io/en/latest/" target="_blank"><i>Payu</i></a> is a workflow management tool for running numerical models in supercomputing environments.
 <br>
-The general layout of a Payu-supported model run consists of two main directories:
+The general layout of a <i>payu</i>-supported model run consists of two main directories:
 <ul>
     <li>
         The <b>laboratory</b> is the directory where all parts of the model are kept.
 For ACCESS-ESM, it is typically <code>/scratch/$PROJECT/$USER/access-esm</code>.